SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

-As shown in rows 1 to 4 of Table \ref{tab_2}, we compare the impact of different fusion direction numbers in SMFM.
-To ensure fair comparison, we adjust the network width to maintain comparable parameters across models.
-The results demonstrate that both LFSI and firing rate consistently decrease as the number of fusion directions increases.
-This validates our analysis in Section \ref{SMFM} that more fusion directions help mitigate local firing saturation.
+Rows 1 to 4 of Table \ref{tab_3} compare the impact of different fusion direction numbers in SMFM.
+For fair comparison, network width is adjusted to maintain comparable parameters across models.
+Both LFSI and firing rate consistently decrease as fusion directions increase, validating our analysis in Section \ref{SMFM} that more fusion directions help mitigate local firing saturation.
 However, detection performance begins to degrade beyond 4 directions, indicating that excessive structural complexity hinders optimization.
 Therefore, we adopt 4 fusion directions for SMFM.

-We further investigate classical feature fusion modules from both ANN and SNN detectors \cite{lin_feature_2017, liu_path_2018, tan_efficientdet_2020, luo_integervalued_2025}, adapting ANN methods for SNNs by replacing activations with I-LIF neurons.
-As shown in rows 5-9 of Table \ref{tab_2}, similar trends are observed.
-More fusion directions consistently lead to better suppression of local firing saturation.
-Notably, SMFM achieves the best detection performance while maintaining comparable power consumption and lower LFSI and firing rate.
+We further investigate classical feature fusion modules from both ANN and SNN detectors \cite{lin_feature_2017, liu_path_2018, tan_efficientdet_2020, luo_integervalued_2025}.
+We adapt ANN methods for SNNs by replacing activations with I-LIF neurons.
+As shown in rows 5 to 9 of Table \ref{tab_3}, similar trends are observed, more fusion directions consistently yield better suppression of local firing saturation.